-Over the past several years, I’ve gotten my blood drawn a couple of times, and recently I got some vaccines.
-I’ve had a couple of semi-uncomfortable medical things, and the occasional stomach ache.
-There were dozens of moments when I escaped to avoid the pain.
+Over the past several years, I’ve gotten my blood drawn a couple of times, and recently I got some vaccines, and on occasion I get a stomach ache or stub my toe.
+In these instances, the ability to escape has come in handy as I tried to avoid feeling pain.

-That’s what my friends told me, yet the escape creeps up and I do the thing where women think they are at fault, but I am also so removed from the body to which these things happened that it feels like they didn’t happen to me, but some other me (of course: they did happen to me… every version of me).
-I was removed at the time as well because I was afraid of what would happen if I made more noise or put up a fight.
+That’s what my friends told me, yet the escape creeps up and I do the thing where women think they are at fault for the thing that harmed them.
+I am also so removed from the body to which these things happened that it feels like they didn’t happen to me, but some other me (of course: they did happen to me… every version of me).
+I was removed at the time because I was afraid of what would happen if I made more noise or put up a fight.
 I was removed at the time because I was in emotional and physical pain.

-I was talking on the phone with my grandmother last year about the testimony of Christine Blasey Ford, expressing how distressing it was to watch someone so credible be treated the way she was.
+I was talking on the phone with my grandmother last year about the testimony of Christine Blasey Ford and I expressed how distressing it was to watch someone so credible be treated the way she was treated.
 My grandma thought the whole thing was a smear campaign.
 I was angry, and so I said “you realize that could be me”, thinking back to a date the prior summer that I tried to escape.
 She kind of brushed it aside, perhaps in the heat of the moment, or maybe because in her head it was too hard to reconcile that someone violated me and my body.

 It’s a sort of collective dissociation, I think.
 One in which we all agree it’s way too painful to acknowledge the distressing adult-ness of the fact that a man would believe that the body of a young woman you love is more his than hers.
 It necessitates reckoning with an archaic fear of an archaic definition of impurity.
 It forces you to acknowledge that a young woman you love now lacks some proverbial sacredness.
 It also forces you to acknowledge that bad things can happen to people you love.